shieldproject/shield/docs/API.md

   an internal error occurred and should be investigated by the site administrators

+- **Unable to update tenant memberships information**: an internal error occurred and should be investigated by the site administrators

 - **Unrecognized user account**:
   The request indicated a tenant invitation to a user account that was not found in the SHIELD database.